- Name:

 Greetings from Nova Scotia.

-I am hoping that somewhere out there, there will be a (some) 1965 grads who will respond.
+I am hoping that somewhere out there, there will be a (some) 1965 grads who will

-It’s late May 2019.
-Almost fifty-four years ago, I and all other would-be graduates of the Bath Academy of Art (Corsham), were preparing for our final exhibitions.
+It�s late May 2019.
+Almost fifty-four years ago, I and all other would-be graduates of

 But that was then.
 Fifty four years, where did the time go?

-The opportunity to bridge the years came when I booked a trip to England that included a side trip to Cornwall, a county that I never visited while living in England.
+The opportunity to bridge the years came when I booked a trip to England that included a

 Why this particular side trip?

-Eric Berry, the other male member of Rosemary Ellis’s photography group at Corsham (1962-5), and I had reconnected via email and liked the idea of getting together.
-Unlike me, Eric had stayed close to home so invited me to come for a visit.
+(1962-5), and I had reconnected via email and liked the idea of getting together.
+Unlike

 So, who were the twelve that were stuck with Eric and me for three years?